 DPP’s goods and services procurement brochure provides guidance on the procurement process and may also offer information that is common to other State entities that issue contracting opportunities.
 New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your business structure.

 Property Management and Construction Related Contracts

-The Department of Treasury’s Division of Property Management and Construction advertises their bidding opportunities on their website.
+The Department of Treasury’s Division of Property Management and Construction advertises its bidding opportunities on its website.

 Construction Related Contracts

-The Division of Property Management and Construction within the Department of Treasury procures most state-funded construction projects.
-Contractors or Architects and Engineers who wish to do business with the State must be classified (for Contractors) or Pre-Qualified (for Architects and Engineers.)
+The Division of Property Management and Construction procures most state-funded construction projects.
+Contractors who wish to do business with the State must be classified while engineers or architects must be pre-qualified.
 You can start the application process by looking at DPMC’s website.

 Other State Contracting Opportunities